jadupl2/sadmin/README.md

 # README #
-THIS VERSION IS IN PROGRESS - BETA 0.71.0
+THIS VERSION IS IN PROGRESS - BETA 0.72.0

 * SADMIN is Designed to Help Linux/Aix System Administration
-* Version 1.0
+* Version Beta 0.72.0
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###